What to Wear when Travelling in Australia

 - Technical Sandals or sneakers for leisure activities, city walking.

 - Flip flops, an institution in Australia!
 You can use them every day and everywhere if you feel comfortable with them.
-And they can be used indoor too.
+And they can be used indoors too.
 But avoid using them in public, on trains, aeroplanes, buses, public toilets, eateries, etc., where you can get infections.

 Underwear and Sleepwear – discover multi-functional garments